Rio Hondo College logo

 Transfers to:UC, CSU

 This course is an introduction to the discipline of computer science, with a focus on the design and implementation of algorithms to solve simple problems using Python.
 Topics include fundamental programming constructs, problem-solving strategies, debugging techniques, declaration models, and an overview of procedural and object-oriented programming languages.
-Students will learn to design, implement, test, and debug algorithms using pseudocode and Python.
+Students learn to design, implement, test, and debug algorithms using pseudocode and Python.

 IGETC 3B - HumanitiesGE3.0